praydog/uevr-docs/src/plugins/getting_started.md

 In the frontend, click the "Open Global Dir" button.
 Locate the corresponding game directory, and place the DLL in the `plugins` folder.

 During plugin development, you many want to create a symbolic link from the `plugins` dir to your project's DLL output directory.
-This way, you can build the plugin and have it automatically load into UnrealVR.
+This way, you can build the plugin and have it automatically load into UEVR.

 ## Plugin Lifecycle

 Plugins are loaded and unloaded at runtime.
 The plugin lifecycle is as follows:

-1. UnrealVR starts its initialization process
+1. UEVR starts its initialization process
-2. UnrealVR initially loads all plugins, and calls their `DLLMain` functions
+2. UEVR initially loads all plugins, and calls their `DLLMain` functions
    * If the plugin is a C++ plugin, the DLLMain function will call the `on_dllmain` function of the plugin
-3. UnrealVR begins initializing the rest of its own components
+3. UEVR begins initializing the rest of its own components
-4. After initialization, UnrealVR calls the `on_initialize` function of each plugin
+4. After initialization, UEVR calls the `on_initialize` function of each plugin
-5. During its execution loop, UnrealVR will call the various `on_*` functions of each plugin
+5. During its execution loop, UEVR will call the various `on_*` functions of each plugin
 6. The user can choose to unload all plugins, and reload them at will at runtime

 ## The easy way